silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

     course_key = CourseKey.from_string(course_key_string)

+For LMS or other applications reading keys without namespace tags (pre opaque urls), use [[lms deserialization|dealing-with-old-style-serialized-data-lms-only]]

 ### Pass in opaque keys in handlers

 Remove no longer needed parameters in handlers and methods.
 For example: